microsoft/PubSec-Info-Assistant/docs/deployment/deployment.md

 ## Sizing estimator

- The IA Accelerator needs to be sized appropriately based on your use case.
+ The IA copilot template needs to be sized appropriately based on your use case.
 Please review our [Sizing Estimator](/docs/costestimator.md) to help find the configuration that fits your needs.

  To change the size of components deployed, make changes in the [Terraform Variables](/infra/variables.tf) file.